Chapter 19 Receiving the editor’s decision

 You should not expect to have more than two rounds of peer review for most articles, but there are instances when this could happen.
 There are plenty of reasons why your manuscript might go into extra rounds of peer review, chief among these is the acquisition of new reviewers’ after others are unavailable.
 However, the AE should be doing everything that they can to avoid this.
 In cases where it happens, you should be receiving helpful and specific comments from your AE.
 In the instance that you are making all possible changes to reviewer comments, but not receiving a clear and directed decision from your AE after three rounds of review, you can reasonably appeal to the Editor-in-Chief.

-19.3.5 What if you feel that your reviewer is being unprofessional?
+19.3.5 Is your reviewer is being unprofessional?

 Reviewers’ comments can come across as harsh, upsetting, rude and even arrogant.
 While it isn’t ok for reviewers to be rude, it does sometimes happen (see Part 4).
 If you really feel that a reviewer is being unprofessional, it is worth flagging this with the editor.
 I’ve never had to do this myself, but I am aware that there is some unprofessional behaviour out there (I’ve seen it on ShitMyReviewersSay).
 Discuss it with your co-authors, but here are two potential options: